-Amicus Therapeutics, Inc. (the Company) was incorporated on February 4, 2002 in Delaware for the purpose of creating a premier drug development company at the forefront of therapy for human genetic diseases initially based on intellectual property in-licensed from Mount Sinai School of Medicine.
-The Company's activities since inception have consisted principally of raising capital, establishing facilities, and performing research and development, including clinical trials.
+Amicus Therapeutics, Inc. (the Company) was incorporated on February 4, 2002 in Delaware and is a biopharmaceutical company focused on the discovery, development and commercialization of orally-administered, small molecule drugs known as pharmacological chaperones, a novel, first-in-class approach to treating a broad range of diseases including lysosomal storage diseases and diseases of neurodegeneration.
+The Company's activities since inception have consisted principally of raising capital, establishing facilities and performing research and development.
 Accordingly, the Company is considered to be in the development stage.